f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 Note: Model registration is not the same as deployment, but it allows you to prepare the model for future deployment or serving.

-To perform experiment tracking and model registration through orchestration, run docker-compose up --build, then navigate to http://localhost:8080 and trigger the relevant DAG.
+To perform experiment tracking and model registration through orchestration, run ```docker-compose up --build```, then navigate to http://localhost:8080 and trigger the relevant DAG.

 ## 📈 Monitoring Data Drift